 Withdrawing consent to use your information will mean that we can no longer offer our products and services to you, as your information is contractually and legally required to be able to offer our services.

 Where we do not have a legal reason to hold your information, we will then make efforts to remove your information from our records.
 If we cannot do so for legal reasons, we will let you know, as well as provide you with the date in the future when your information can be deleted.

 As opposed to removing your consent altogether, you have the option of removing your consent from specific products and services that we have to offer.
 For example, if you no longer want us to email you our newsletter, you can opt out at any time, while continuing to benefit from our other products and services.

 To ask about this option, talk to your contact with us, and we will make the effort to provide you with exactly the products and services that you want.
-You can also adjust your email preferences here to ensure you only receive the emails you’d like.

 Your Right to Lodge a Complaint

 Privacy law adherence in the UK is regulated by the Information Commissioner’s Office (“ICO”).
 We ask that if you are dissatisfied with our services, you first reach out to us via our information in Section 6.
 If you are still dissatisfied, you may report a concern with the ICO via the information on their website www.ico.org.uk.